wuaipinglab/ImmuCC/tissue_immucc/vignettes/Documentation.md

 Function `ImmuCC` was used to calculated immune cell proportions from the expression matrix of sample.
 Two basic arguments including `expression` and `traing_data` were needed for this function
-> expression: expression matrix of the biological sample
+> expression: expression matrix of the biological sample;

 > traing_data: tissue specific signature matrix to be used

-An examble on how to run this function was listed below Immune.proportion <- ImmuCC (expression, training_data = ”Lung.sig.matrix.csv”)
+An examble on how to run this function was listed below
+> Immune.proportion <- ImmuCC (expression, training_data = ”Lung.sig.matrix.csv”)